-13.3.2.
-INSERTING THE MAGAZINE INTO THE RIFLE (TBM)
+13.3.
+INSERTING THE MAGAZINE INTO THE RIFLE (DBM)

-- 1. Close the bolt and place the "safety" in the on safe position or intermediate position. - 2.
-Position the magazine correctly with the bullets facing forward toward the muzzle. - 3.
-Slide the magazine into the magazine well upward into position evenly, front to back, to prevent binding. - Make sure the magazine snaps into place in the magazine well.
+- Close the bolt and place the "safety" in the on safe or intermediate position. - 2.
+Position the magazine correctly with the bullet tips forward toward the muzzle. - Slide the magazine upward into position evenly, front to back, to prevent binding. - Make sure the magazine snaps into place in the magazine well.
 An audible click will be heard.

 13.4.
-LOADING THE CHAMBER, ALL MODELS
+LOADING THE CHAMBER

-- 1. With the "safety" in the intermediate position, lift the bolt handle and pull the bolt completely rearward. - 2.
-Load the magazine to capacity as explained previously. - 3.
-Close the bolt.
+- With the "safety" in the intermediate position, lift the bolt handle and pull the bolt completely rearward. - 2.
+Load the magazine to capacity as explained previously. - Close the bolt.
 This picks up a cartridge from the magazine and moves it into the chamber. - 4.
 Immediately place the "safety" in the on safe position.